TOAkinbode/INCUBATOR-HUB-CUSTOMER-DATA/README.md

 - There is no cancelled subscription in the East and the only subscription type in the East is Basic Subscription type

+- The prominenet subscription type in the North is also basic subscription, total cancelled = 10 million while non-cancelled = 7 million

+- The popular subscription type in the South is Premium subscription, total cancelled = 10 million while non-cancelled = 7 million

+- The subscription type in the West is Standard subscription, total cancelled = 10 million while non-cancelled = 7 million

 -
 # CONCLUSION